- What is an eBill statement?

 - other (top)

-Restrictive holds are placed on all accounts with a balance over $5.00 if not paid by the established due date for the semester.
+Restrictive holds are placed on all accounts with a balance of $100.00 or over if not paid by the initial eBill statement due date.
 This includes accounts on the W&M monthly payment plan that are past due.
 The restrictive hold will prevent transcripts from being issued and will prevent registration for any upcoming semesters.
-In addition, the the College will withhold the student's diploma and will not confer their degree.
+In addition, W&M will withhold the student's diploma and will not confer their degree.
 There are other offices that may place a hold on student account records, i.e. Parking Services, Student Health Center, Swem Library, Accounts Receivable Office for Perkins loans, Registrar's Office, Dean of Student's office, Financial Aid and the various graduate schools.

 Late Fees/Collection Costs

 - Credit card (Visa, Mastercard, AMX, Discover) payments may be remitted through the eServices site.
 There are no payments made via telephone or fax.
-A nonrefundable convenience fee of 2.75% (minimum $3.00) is charged for all credit card payments.
+A nonrefundable service fee of 2.85% (minimum $3.00) is charged for all credit card payments.

-- eCheck – electronic check payments (ACH debit from your checking or savings account) may be remitted through the eServices site with no fee added. (top)
+- eCheck – electronic check payments (ACH debit from your checking or savings account) may be remitted through the eServices site with no fee added.
+Please verify with your banking institution, particularly credit unions, that your savings account will allow ACH debits. (top)

-Payments by paper check, cashiers check or money order should be sent to the College of William and Mary Bursar's Office/Student Accounts at the address listed below.
+Payments by paper check, cashiers check or money order should be sent to the William & Mary Bursar's Office/Student Accounts at the address listed below.
 Please remember to include the student ID on all checks submitted for payment.

 Office of the Bursar/Student Accounts